emamoncio/CVforRP/README.md

 ## 📁 Folder Contents

-### 📄 README
-- `README.txt`: Also includes a data dictionary and the raw data sources.

 ### 🧮 CODES
 1. `SSIM.py`: Python code to measure the structural similarity index (SSIM), based on Wang et al., 2004.